'Ghost' DNA In West Africans Complicates Story Of Human Origins

 The unknown group "appears to have split off from the ancestors of modern humans a little before when Neanderthals split off from our ancestors," he says.

-Sharon Browning, a biostatistics professor at University of Washington who has studied the mixing of Denisovans and humans, says "the scenario that they are discovering here is one that seems realistic."
+Sharon Browning, a biostatistics professor at the University of Washington who has studied the mixing of Denisovans and humans, says "the scenario that they are discovering here is one that seems realistic."

 Browning notes that the ghost DNA appears frequently in the genetic material.
 "That tells us that these archaic populations might have had some DNA that did some useful stuff that's proved to be useful to the modern population," she says.

-But at the moment, Sankararaman says it's not possible to know what, if any, role these genetic materials have for modern humans who carry it.
+But at the moment, Sankararaman says, it's not possible to know what, if any, role these genetic materials have for modern humans who carry them.
 "Are they just randomly floating in our genomes?
 Do they have any kind of adaptive benefits?
 Do they have deleterious consequences?" he added.
 "Those are all questions which would be fantastic to start thinking about."

 He says there is likely evidence of other ghost populations in modern humans in other parts of the world.
 "I think as we get the genome sequences from different parts of the world at different points in time, there is always the possibility that we might discover these as-yet-unidentified ghost populations," Sankararaman says.

 It's also possible that the ghost DNA found in this study comes from multiple groups, Browning added.
 "Within Africa, we don't know how many archaic groups might have been involved, and the study doesn't tell us that," she says.
-"It tells us that there was integration but it could have been from more than one archaic population, in theory."
+"It tells us that there was integration, but it could have been from more than one archaic population, in theory."

 Compared with the Neanderthals, where there is abundant DNA fossil evidence, physical samples are much harder to come by in Africa.
 Browning says the climate on the continent has made it challenging.